F15

 Possible Causes

-Shorted or open triac on control board, Overheated solid state relay, PCB track damage around power devices, Incorrect mains supply causing overcurrent
+Shorted or open triac on the control board, Overheated solid-state relay, PCB track damage around power devices, Incorrect mains supply causing overcurrent

 How to Fix / Troubleshooting

-Safety first: Isolate the oven from mains.
+Safety first: Isolate the oven from the mains supply.
 Power components on the board can be hazardous.

-- Visual inspection: Access the main control board and inspect the triacs or solid state relays controlling the heating elements.
-Look for cracks, burn marks, or discolored PCB around them.
+- Visual inspection: Access the main control board and inspect the triacs or solid-state relays controlling the heating elements.
+Look for cracks, burn marks, or discolored PCB areas around them.

 - Check for obvious shorts: If a triac has exploded or the board is charred, the entire control board must be replaced.